orbitalquark/scintillua/docs/api.md

 - *s*:  String or pattern start of a range.
 - *e*:  Optional string or pattern end of a range.
 The default value is *s*.
 - *single_line*:  Optional flag indicating whether or not the range must be on a single line.
-The default value is `false`.
 - *escapes*:  Optional flag indicating whether or not the range end may be escaped by a '\' character.
 The default value is `false` unless *s* and *e* are identical, single-character strings.
 In that case, the default value is `true`.
 - *balanced*:  Optional flag indicating whether or not to match a balanced range, like the "%b" Lua pattern.
 This flag only applies if *s* and *e* are different.

 Usage: